Updated November 21, 2024

 Make this your mantra: full hands equals fewer sales.

-3. Keep ‘em in the aisles.
+3. Keep them in the aisles.
 Keep your best associates on the selling floor and avoid ringing up sales or wrapping gifts.
 Their goal is to increase add-ons.
 As they finish helping loyal customers, ask, "Who else is on your list?"
 It works wonders to drive December sales.

 5. Ship it.
 While UPS and the rest will be challenged, there’s still time to sign up for a local delivery service.
 Millennials hate to carry too much – they’d rather have it shipped.
 Notice I didn’t say free – it’s a value add.
-At the same time, make sure to offer BOPIS so shoppers buy online but pickup in your shop.
+At the same time, make sure to offer BOPIS so shoppers buy online but pick up in your shop.

 6. Cut the line.
 If you offer gift wrapping, ensure a separate line for pickup away from the queue to pay.
 Make sure to get their cell phone number so you can text them when it’s ready, and add their name and number to your CRM so you can market to them in January.